-Bringing a new executive on to the team almost always takes more work than expected.
-No matter how senior your team is, it can take significant effort to get the new person integrated with the incumbents, aligned on goals and strategy, and functioning smoothly so that the organization gets the full value of all parties’ various talents and expertise.
+Bringing a new person on to the team almost always takes more work than expected.
+No matter how senior your team is, it can take significant effort to get the new person integrated with the incumbents, aligned on goals and strategy, and functioning smoothly so that the organization gets the full value of their various talents and expertise.

 You may need to be personally involved — at both the strategic and tactical levels — to avoid wasted time and energy.